 Common Motorcycle Accident Injuries

 Every motorcycle accident causes its own constellation of injuries for the motorcycle rider.
-At Dolman Law Group and Sibley Dolman, there are no “ordinary” motorcycle accident injuries, just as there are no “ordinary” clients.
+At Sibley Dolman Gipe Accident Injury Lawyers, PA and Sibley Dolman, there are no “ordinary” motorcycle accident injuries, just as there are no “ordinary” clients.
 There’s nothing routine about injuries that threaten a person’s life, no matter how many other people have gone through similar circumstances.

 Still, when it comes to motorcycle accidents, there are some injuries that are more common than others.
 The most severe, of course, is any kind of injury that results in a rider’s death.
 Under Florida law, the spouses, partners, and families of anyone tragically killed in a motorcycle accident that wasn’t the rider’s fault have the right to seek compensation in a “wrongful death” lawsuit.